lomichael/tensorgrad/README.md

-# Deep Learning Framework
+# autograd
-A small deep learning framework, done in my free time as a learning project.
+A small autograd engine in Python, done in my free time as a learning project.